charlessu800/MMv3/docs/lab2.md

     <a><b>Component Placement</b></a>
 </p>

+> [!IMPORTANT]
+> Before moving on, double check that you correctly placed each component in the right place and the right orientation.
+Do so by checking below each box:
+> - [ ] Are your MOSFET transistors in the right place?
+Remember that there are 3 x n-channel MOSFETs (Q2,Q3,Q4) and **1 x p-channel MOSFET (Q1)**.
+> - [ ] (Add more things to visually confirm...)
+> - Finally you are ready to show one your TAs to give it one last lookover before getting reflowed.

 Finally, let's reflow the solder!
 Throw your board into the reflow oven, load up the correct profile, and wait.
 With any luck, all of your joints will melt and the back side of your board will be done.

 <p align="center">